JaDogg/pydoro/README.rst

 Done.

-You can also use :code:`pip install "pydoro[audio]"` to get audio dependencies for OSX and Linux.
+You can also use :code:`pip install "pydoro[audio]"` to get audio dependencies for OSX(pyobjc-core) and Linux(PyGObject).

+Also for Linux `pygame` will be used if it's installed.
+(Try this if you cannot get PyGObject to work)

+For some systems you may have to use `pip3` instead.
+Only Python 3.6+ is supported.

 On windows you may try the packaged .exe file.
 See the releases_ page.